 Is buttermilk good for pitta dosha?
 What about other types of dairy?
 These are a common question.
 While buttermilk isn’t generally recommended for pittas, there are other dairy products that are more generally recommended for the pitta dosha type.

-Pitta Food List for Pitta Dosha Diet
+Pitta Food List

 - Goat’s or cow’s milk